 This is a particularly poignant and resonant funeral hymn and has been sung at some important moments throughout history.

 It was sung on the RMS Titanic, before it collided with an iceberg and the morning after while the lifeboats awaited rescue.
 Soldiers on the Western Front of World War I sang it at services before entering the trenches, and Corrie ten Boom, who helped Jewish people escape the holocaust, sang it with other women being led to concentration camps.

 Lead, kindly Light, amid th'encircling gloom, lead Thou me on!

 The night is dark, and I am far from home; lead Thou me on!

 Keep Thou my feet; I do not ask to see

 The distant scene; one step enough for me.

-This has been our rundown of the best funeral hymns, but we have an even more extensive selection of funeral hymns for you to browse through.
+This has been our rundown of some of the most popular and best funeral hymns in the UK.
+Funeral Guide also hosts a more extensive selection of funeral hymns for you to browse through.
 If you’re looking for something less traditional, we also have a great guide to rock songs for funerals or modern songs for funerals.
-We also have a selection of gospel hymns for funerals and a whole range of uplifting songs for funerals.
+For some more spiritual and modern ideas, we have a selection of gospel songs for funerals and a whole range of uplifting songs for funerals.